QuestioWo/Sigma17/README.md

 * Write documentation that outlines function calls, i.e how to debug as an outsider.
 * √ - Set up `githib.io` page for emulator
 * √ - Write 'Hello, World!' program to be default display
+* Add download/copy buttons for machine code and Sigma16 code versions of the program on the editor.

 ## Author